EricRa/video-dl/README.md

 # video-dl
 A GUI for yt-dlp

 ## Status

-Minimal app is now working.

-- The only note is that, for now, "icecream" is an additional dependency that must be installed for the script to run.
-I'm using it as a debugging tool and may be included in the code here and there.
-I'll remove it eventually.
+App is now working as of 1-19-24.
+All currently displayed features are tested and working on Windows.

+This is still in very early stages, so any feedback or issue submissions are welcome.

+I will continue to add features as I have time.

-## Requirements
+## Requirements/Dependencies

-- This has mostly been tested with python 3.12.0 on Windows 10.
-In theory, it is cross-platform and should work with any OS and any somewhat recent version of Python 3.
+This has mostly been tested with python 3.12.0 on Windows 10.
+In theory, it is cross-platform and should work with any OS and any somewhat recent version of Python (>=3.7).

-	- Additionally, there may be some cosmetic issues with the UI if using a python version below 3.10.
+	- There may be some minor cosmetic issues with the UI if using a python version below 3.10.

-- yt-dlp
+###yt-dlp

 	- yt-dlp needs to be installed for this to work.
 I chose not to bundle it because yt-dlp is updated quite often to ensure compatibility with different video sites.

 	- You should keep yt-dlp up to date to get the best results.
 For testing, yt-dlp version 2023.12.30 was used.

+###Additional Requirements

+	- customtkinter
+	- icecream  (Currently using this for debugging.
+Necessary for now, but will remove later.)

 ## Installation and usage